How To Fight Criminal Child Abuse Charges In St. Petersburg, Florida

 - Teachers and other school staff

-What Happens If I am Convicted of Child Abuse in Florida?
+What Happens If I am Convicted of Abuse in Florida?

-Child Abuse cases can have many consequences including jail or prison to the loss of custody of your children.
+Child abuse cases can have many consequences including jail or prison to the loss of custody of your children.
 Florida Law designates three types of child abuse cases: Child Abuse, Aggravated Child Abuse and Child Neglect.
-You’ll need to understand your options for fighting the charges including the consequences between a plea deal for a lesser charge or what you might face if convicted.
+Moreover, you’ll need to understand your options for fighting the charges including the consequences between a plea deal for a lesser charge or what you might face if convicted.
 We also consider how to get your get dismissed due to insufficient evidence.

 With this in mind, if you are found guilty of child abuse, you will likely be facing a range of punishments from a third degree felony including 5 years in prison to a second degree felony and up to 15 years in prison.
 The charges all depend on other factors such as the length of abuse and other criminal history.